ubccr/ccrdocs/pages/howto/empireai.md

 ### Priority Week

 The Empire AI consortium member institutions rotate through a priority week schedule.
 This allows each member institution to utilize half of the cluster once every 6 weeks.
 The priority week schedule and information about job pre-emption is [here](https://empireai.freshdesk.com/en/support/solutions/articles/157000010908-institutional-allocations-and-job-scheduling-preemption).
-The alpha cluster is currently split to allow half of the resources to go to the institution with priority and the other half to be available for fairshare scheduling.
+The Alpha cluster is currently split to allow half of the resources to go to the institution with priority and the other half to be available for fairshare scheduling.

-!!
+!!!
 Tip "We Recommend..."
     When submitting GPU jobs, UB users should submit to both the `suny` and `priority` partition so they don't need to change their workflow for priority week.
 This will also allow jobs that are pending when priority week starts to get scheduled in that partition automatically.

 ### Requesting GPUs

-When submitting jobs on the alpha cluster, just as on CCR's clusters, you must specify the number of GPUs you want.
+When submitting jobs on the Alpha cluster, just as on CCR's clusters, you must specify the number of GPUs you want.
 Use the Slurm option:  `--gpus-per-node=X`

 ### CPU-only node

-Currently, there is 1 alpha compute node with no GPUs available to all users.
+Currently, there is 1 Alpha compute node with no GPUs available to all users.
 This is great for testing workflows and verifying your code executes without having to wait for a long time in the queue behind GPU jobs.
 To use this node, specify: `--partition=cpu`

 ### Accessing the node(s) your job is running on